kohkimakimoto/altax/README.md

 # Altax

+Altax is a simple deployment tool running SSH in parallel written in PHP.

+Altax runs in single PHP file.

 This software is unstable release.
 It maybe have some bugs.

-Altax is a simple deployment tool running SSH in parallel written in PHP.

 # Requrement